TsuShiMaMiRe: History

-Also in 2005, they performed as an opening act for the "Suicide Girls Live Burlesque Tour" which involved a grueling thirty-five shows in about one month's time, September 30 through November 5.
+Later in the year, TsuShiMaMiRe performed as the opening act for the "Suicide Girls Live Burlesque Tour" which involved a grueling thirty-five shows in about one month's time, September 30 through November 5.
+The band commented that the tour gave them the chance to "develop a new audience" and that they "never had such a large crowd before" at their shows.
 After the Suicide Girls tour, they also played a few small west coast dates with other Japanese girl bands, once again part of the Benten Label's "Girls Nite Tour."

-In 2006 they were invited as musical guests to perform at Anime Central, making it their first American convention appearance.
-Afterward they toured a second time with Suicide Girls.
-This tour was cut short when the Suicide Girls changed plans to become the opening act for Guns N' Roses.
+In May 2006, TsuShiMaMiRe performed at Anime Central, marking their first American convention appearance.
+A few months later, they toured a second time with the Suicide Girls but the tour was cut short when the latter changed plans to become the opening act for Guns N' Roses.
 As the last several shows were suddenly cancelled, TsuShiMaMiRe played a few hastily arranged shows on the west coast.

-On July 7, 2007, TsuShiMaMiRe released their album no-miso shortcake [脳みそショートケーキ] (called brain shortcake in English-speaking countries).
-This was released through the July Records label, unlike their earlier CDs which were released through Benten.
-This is an enhanced CD, containing seven songs and a Flash animated music video for "Air Control Remote Control."

-On 15 September 2007, they were featured on the Firefox Rock Festival which was streamed from Tokyo live over the internet.
+In March 2007, they won the "All-Girl Band" vote in Shojo Beat magazine's reader's poll, with 73.4% of the vote.
+On July 7, 2007, TsuShiMaMiRe released their next album, Nōmiso Shortcake (脳みそショートケーキ, Brain Shortcake), which was released through July Records.
+A few months later, on September 15, TSMMR were featured on Mozilla Japan's Firefox Rock Festival, which was streamed from Tokyo live over the internet.

-In 2010 TsuShiMaMiRe released the album Sex on the Beach and were featured on the compilation I Love J Rock on Good Charamel Records in North America.
-In November 2010 they toured the US with Japanese punk band Peelander-Z.